 - Second, as the eye’s outermost lens, it is the entry point for light into the eye.
 When light strikes the cornea, it bends, or refracts, the incoming light onto the lens.
 The lens further refocuses the light onto the retina, a layer of light-sensing cells lining the back of the eye.

 To see clearly, the cornea and lens must focus the light rays precisely on the retina.
 This refractive process is similar to the way a camera takes a picture.
-The cornea and lens in the eye act as a camera’s lens would.
+Moreover, the cornea and lens in the eye act as a camera’s lens would.
 The retina approximates the film.
-If the cornea is unable to focus the light properly, then the retina receives a blurry image.
+If it is unable to focus the light properly, then the retina receives a blurry image.

 What does the cornea do?

-The cornea shields the eye from dust, germs, and other harmful matter.
-It works together to protect the eye along with the eyelid, eye socket, sclera, and tear film.
+The cornea not only shields the eye from dust.
+But also, germs, and other harmful matter.
+Furthermore, it works together to protect the eye along with the eyelid, eye socket, sclera, and tear film.

 As the eye’s outermost lens, it is also the entry point for light into the eye.
-When light enters the cornea, it bends or refracts the incoming light onto the lens and refocuses light onto the retina.
+When light enters, it bends or refracts the incoming light onto the lens and refocuses light onto the retina.

 How does it work?

 Besides allowing the light to enter the eye, the cornea has another critical function.
 It provides up to 75 percent of the focusing power of the eye.

 The rest of your eye’s focusing power is provided by the lens.
 Which is located directly behind the pupil.
 If someone is nearsighted, farsighted, or has astigmatism, the cornea’s curvature is not optimal.